 If you really can’t do something you want via the Alexa app, add this as a ‘one off’ routine within the Hue app.
 The sunrise/sunset alarms are a good example of this – you can’t progressively make the brightness lower in the Alexa app, so this should be done in the Hue app instead.
 Of course, this does mean that you can’t then trigger this Hue routine with your voice.

 One half-solution, though, is that any Hue Lab Formulas that you add will be detected within the Alexa app as a ‘Scene’.
 You can then select “Control scene” within the Alexa routine, allowing you to trigger Hue Lab Formulas (such as auto-changing color) from routines.
-This is a nice approach to take, and I’ll publish a walkthrough for this approach in due course.
+This is a nice approach to take, and I have published a walkthrough for this which you can watch below:

 Issue 4: no Alexa ‘color wheel’, so less color choice